-Joint set 1 (oval with light blue background) represents the combined boundaries of the Set 1a and 1b at the joint submission level.
-These boundaries are defined for the purposes of linking full hazard dataset (Hazard dataset 1) to nanoforms A1, A2, A3, B1, B2, X1, X2, Y1 and Y2 (reported as Set 1a and 1b in the dossiers of the Lead registrant and Member 1, respectively) and for developing a justification that the hazard assessment, exposure assessment and risk assessment of these nanoforms can be performed jointly.
+Joint set 1 (oval with light blue background) represents the set of nanoforms agreed by various registrants for which a joint set of hazard information is submitted under Annex VII-X of REACH (the set of nanoforms described in the boundary composition), as well as exposure, and risk assessment.
+This boundary composition is defined for the purposes of linking full hazard dataset (Hazard dataset 1) to nanoforms A1, A2, A3, B1, B2, X1, X2, Y1 and Y2 (reported as Set 1a and 1b in the dossiers of the lead registrant and Member 1, respectively) and for developing a justification that the hazard assessment, exposure assessment and risk assessment of these nanoforms can be performed jointly.
 Same applies in analogy to Joint set 2 (oval with yellow background) and the Hazard dataset 2.
 The Hazard dataset 2 is applicable for nanoforms C1, D1, V1, V2, W1, W2 and Z1.